axieinfinity/ronin-documentation/docs/apps/rns/guides/register/regular.md

 This guide shows how to register a new `.ron` domain name for your Ronin address.

 In Ronin Name Service (RNS), regular names are available on a first-come, first-served basis with an annual renewal fee that depends on the domain name's length.
-Regular names have the status **Available** in the RNS app.
+Regular names are listed as **Available**.

 ### Renewal fee